Blue Diamond Hill housing proposals: 2016 proposal and lawsuits

 In May 2017, a judge dismissed four of nine counterclaims made by Save Red Rock.
 The claims had related to the 2016 proposal, which had since been withdrawn in favor of the 2011 proposal.
 The county sought to dismiss the lawsuit entirely, but a judge allowed it to proceed.
 In 2018, Rhodes sold 1,375 acres in mining claims to a Denver company, and reduced the number of homes for his future community to 3,500.
 Meanwhile, the county sought a pre-trial ruling against Save Red Rock, hoping to avoid a trial.
 The county stated that the organization had failed to provide evidence that it would be harmed by the county's processing of plans for the community.
 At the end of 2018, Save Red Rock dropped its lawsuit against the county, deciding that its resources were not adequately focused.
 The proposed housing project became a political issue in the 2018 Nevada gubernatorial election and a Clark County Commission race.
 Commissioner Sisolak ultimately won the gubernatorial race, and Justin Jones, a lawyer for Save Red Rock, won the commission race.
 Gypsum Resources later accused Sisolak and Jones of conspiring to stop the housing project during their political races.

 In April 2019, the Clark County Commission voted to not waive the requirement that Rhodes get right-of-way approval from the BLM.
 However, the commissioners did permit access to Nevada State Route 159 for construction.
 A month later, Gypsum Resources filed a federal lawsuit against Clark County and its commissioners.
 The lawsuit alleged bias from the county and a violation of due process.
 It also alleged a breach of contract relating to the 2010 settlement, stating that the county failed to act in good faith while reviewing documents for the proposed community.
 Gypsum Resources filed for Chapter 11 bankruptcy in July 2019.
 The company blamed its bankruptcy filing on the county and the various delays regarding the housing community.
 Despite the bankruptcy filing, Rhodes still intended to proceed with his plans for a community on the land.
 Gypsum Resources later sued the county, alleging damages up to $2 billion.
+As part of its legal fight, Gypsum Resources sought text messages made by Jones prior to the April 2019 vote, although these were later found to have been deleted.
+A United States magistrate judge ruled in April 2023 that Jones intentionally deleted the text messages against county policy, out of concern that the disclosure of their contents "would yield a negative or unfavorable outcome for him".
+After the judge's ruling, Nevada Republicans called on Jones to resign.